By Catherine Heath on Writing docs from June 18, 2018

 “There exists a tribe of documentarians in the world.
 Up until this point, they haven’t had a central place to meet each other, and coalesce into a community.
 We are providing the space to allow this to happen, both in person and online.”

-They set up their initial landing page and posted a link to Hacker News, expecting a few dozen sign ups for their conference – mostly developers from Portland.
+They set up their initial landing page and posted a link to Hacker News, expecting a few dozen conference sign ups from Portland locals.

-Instead, hundreds of people from everywhere expressed their interest, from developers, to designers, to startups.
-They had to increase the conference capacity from less than 100 to selling out a 250-capacity venue.
+Instead, hundreds of people from all over the place expressed their interest, so they had to increase the conference capacity from less than 100 to selling out a 250-capacity venue.

-You can physically attend a conference or a meetup if there is one local to your area, or you’re willing to travel.
+You can physically attend a conference or a meetup if there is one local to your area or if you’re willing to travel.
 There are also numerous platforms online where documentarians congregate and discuss all things documentation.

 If you live in an area – or are willing to travel to – where Write the Docs hosts a conference, you can grab yourself a ticket and attend in person.
 Here is the full list of current and past conferences.

-If you attend a conference, we recommend joining the Slack before hand and potentially connecting with a few folks you might like to connect with while there.
+If you attend a conference, we recommend joining the Slack before the conference and try virtually connecting with a few folks you might like to connect with at the conference.

-A conference is a lot of work so at the moment they are only hosted in a limited number of locations.
-If you want Write the Docs to consider hosting a future conference nearer you, send them a message, and you never know what might happen!
+If you want Write the Docs to consider hosting a future conference near you, let them know, and you never know what might happen!

-Each meetup is hosted as a local chapter so if there isn’t one in your area, you can always start one!
-It will automatically become part of Write the Docs.
+Each meetup is hosted as a local chapter, so if there isn’t one in your area, you can always start one!

-Probably the fastest and easiest way to connect with the community is to join their very active Slack.
-We recommend subscribing to particular channels that interest you, and introducing yourself in the #intros channel so that you can get the most out of the experience.
+One of the fastest and easiest ways to connect with the community is to join their very active Slack.
+We recommend subscribing to particular channels that interest you and introducing yourself in the #intros channel so you can get the most out of the experience.

-Another good way to get involved on Slack is to Direct Message a few folks if you have something in common – perhaps you both worked for the same company, have an interest in the same niche topic, or they live in your area.
-This tactic can be less overwhelming than diving into the group chat straightaway.
+Another good way to get involved in Slack is to direct message a few folks if you have something in common – perhaps you both worked for the same company, have an interest in the same niche topic, or live in the same area.
+This tactic can be less overwhelming than diving straight the group channels.

 Sign up for the monthly newsletter and browse the archives for interesting information from and about the community.
-The newsletter distills some of the interesting discussions from elsewhere in a handy digest, as well as communicating important updates.
+The newsletter distills some of the interesting discussions from elsewhere in a handy digest and also communicates important updates.

-The best way to get involved on Twitter is to observe the hashtag and posts, and interact with people’s posts and questions.
-You can start following some of the documentarians on there, and share your own insights or ask questions.
+Write the Docs is active on Bluesky!
+The best ways to get involved on Bluesky is to interact with posts by Write the Docs and other documentarians, follow other documentarians, and share your own insights or ask questions.

 Each year, the conference talks are filmed and shared online.
 Check out their amazing collection of videos on YouTube.

-Check out the Documentation Guide, which “exists to provide both novice and expert writers a best practice handbook for building, structuring, and writing software documentation”.
+Check out the Software documentation guide, which “exists to provide both novice and expert writers a best practice handbook for building, structuring, and writing software documentation”.

 The conferences are the heart and soul of Write the Docs.